Deindustrialisation by country: United States

-Yet it would be inaccurate to argue that the only sectors to leave New England after 1980 were labor-intensive sectors such as shoes and textiles, and there are many non-union firms in New England today.
-Rather, even high productivity sectors in which the US might be expected to have a comparative advantage such as machine tool production departed the United States between 1980 and 1985.
-This is arguably because the US Federal Reserve advocated for a strong dollar policy, at precisely the moment when German and Japanese manufacturers had falling costs due to rising productivity (post WW II catch-up was complete).
-Under the circumstances of falling Japanese prices, for example, only a decline in the value of the US dollar could have kept US machine tools competitive.
-The fact that the US Federal Reserve followed precisely the opposite policy and caused the dollar to appreciate 1979 to 1984 was a death blow to New England's machine tools.
-In 1986, the Fed recognized its mistake and negotiated the devaluation of the dollar against the Yen and the German Mark with the Plaza Accords, but by then it was too late for many firms, which either closed, laid off hundreds, or were sold to conglomerates during the down periods.
+Despite deindustrialization, the United States remains a leader in industrial output, but deindustrialization has had a significant regional impact on certain regions of the nation, especially the traditional industrial centers that now comprise the Rust Belt, including Michigan, Ohio, Pennsylvania, and other states.

-Certain sectors of manufacturing remain vibrant.
+Certain manufacturing sectors in the U.S. remain vibrant.
 The production of electronic equipment has risen by over 50%, while that of clothing has fallen by over 60%.
 Following a moderate downturn, industrial production grew slowly but steadily between 2003 and 2007.
-The sector, however, averaged less than 1% growth annually from 2000 to 2007; from early 2008, moreover, industrial production again declined, and by June 2009, had fallen by over 15% (the sharpest decline since the great depression).
-Output thereafter began to recover.
+The sector, however, averaged less than 1% growth annually from 2000 to 2007; from early 2008, moreover, industrial production again declined, and by June 2009, had fallen by over 15%, the sharpest decline since the Great Depression.
+Since then, output has begun recovering.

 The population of the United States has nearly doubled since the 1950s, adding approximately 150 million people.
-Yet, during this period (1950–2007), the proportion of the population living in the great manufacturing cities of the Northeast has declined significantly.
-During the 1950s, the nation's twenty largest cities held nearly a fifth of the US population.
-In 2006, this proportion has dropped to about one tenth of the population.
+During this period, between 1950 and 2007, however, the proportion of the population living in the traditional manufacturing cities in the Northeastern United States has declined significantly.
+During the 1950s, the nation's twenty largest cities held nearly a fifth of the U.S. population.
+By 2006, however, the percentage of Americans living in these cities dropped to approximately ten percent of the population.